 He currently maintains memberships of the World Economic Forum Expert Network (Risk & Resilience), the UN Global Risk Assessment Framework (GRAF) Working Group(s), and is and (non-Resident) Associate Fellow at the Geneva Centre for Security Policy.

-He also serves as a visiting Associate Professor within the Torrens Resilience Institute, Flinders University, Australia and retains adjunct roles with the Centre for Environmental & Public Health, Griffith University and the School of Engineering and Information Management at the University of New South Wales/Australian Defence Force Academy.
+He also serves as a on the Advisory Board of the Torrens Resilience Initiative, Flinders University, Australia and as an adjunct Associate Professor within the School of Engineering and Information Management at the University of New South Wales/Australian Defence Force Academy.

 Risk Management & Organisational Resilience